 - National Flood Insurance Program

-The process for finding a great policy boils down to research.
+The process of finding a great policy boils down to research.
 Know the averages for your industry and compare competing rates.
 Those two things will help you make the best decision for your business.
 Start with an idea of the risks your Florida-based business might face.
-Like I mentioned above, you’d be surprised how many alligator lawsuits occur in Florida.
-Do you or clients need protection from alligators?
-Or maybe more practical risks like a data-breach or someone slipping and falling?
+As mentioned above, you’d be surprised how many alligator lawsuits occur in Florida.
+Do you or your clients need protection from alligators?
+Or maybe more practical risks like a data breach or someone slipping and falling?

-Be aware that Floridians can be litigious and judge your needs accordingly.
+Be aware that Floridians can be litigious, and judge your needs accordingly.
 Even if you don’t need insurance legally, it’s cost-effective and easy to start with general liability and work from there.
-Whether it’s protection from hurricanes, gators, or people who don’t want cheese, take complications in stride because you know that even the worst-case-scenarios don’t have to send you into bankruptcy.
-Your small business deserves coverage and you deserve the peace of mind.
+Whether it’s protection from hurricanes, gators, or people who don’t want cheese, take complications in stride because you know that even the worst-case scenarios don’t have to send you into bankruptcy.
+Your small business deserves coverage, and you deserve peace of mind.